Safe & secure online shopping 24/7. Easy online quote: GET A QUOTE NOW

 Know Your Enemy

-Queensland Fruit Fly were eradicated from Perth in the 1990's.
+Queensland Fruit Fly were eradicated from Perth in the 1990's, and we need to be vigilant to ensure we remain free of them.
 The common Fruit Fly we get here in the west is the Mediterranean Fruit Fly (Medfly - see picture), thought to originate from tropical Africa, and was first detected in WA in Claremont in 1895.

 The activity of Medfly depends on the temperature.
 In late spring, summer and autumn they are most active around Perth.
 Over winter, the fly may become inactive in the cold, however they can survive through this season in all stages of their life cycle, and when temperatures begin to warm up, new adults begin to emerge from their pupae in the ground, and surviving adults become active.
 Adult Medfly typically live for 2 - 3 months and are often found in foliage of fruit trees.
 As long as fruit is available, they tend not to spread further than 20 - 50 metres from their place of origin.